steadylearner/cargo-publish-example/README.md

 ## Details

-- The functional macros from this crate will help you to reuse fields in a struct and enum.

 - Each struct and enum created from them are completely unrelevant except they have the same fields you define.

-- When you use private_struct! and private_struct!, you can't use pub keyword in it.
-[Read this if you want more information.](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html#making-structs-and-enums-public)
+- When you use `private_struct!` and `private_enum!`, you can't use pub keyword in it and others use them.
+[It wouldn't be logical if private struct or private enum can have public fields at all.](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html#making-structs-and-enums-public)

 - `nested_macro!` is required to use the other macros from this crate.
-It internally helps you to cutomize struct and enum name.
+It helps the macros created from this crate to cutomize name etc.

 ```rust
 macro_rules! nested_macro {